cplmakerlab/cplmakerlab.github.io/_guides/how-to-reduce-noise-in-audacity.md

 file_attachment_path:
 ---

 Do you want to remove background noise from an audio track?
-Audacity is a free audio program that allows you to record and edit single audio files as well as mix and arrange multiple audio tracks together (multitracking).
 You can do this easily with a free software called Audacity, which can be downloaded here:&nbsp;[https://www.audacityteam.org/download/](https://www.audacityteam.org/download/)

 ### Step 1